alsora/learning_cpp/README.md

 nothing to commit, working tree clean
 ```
+**Note:** What you clone is obviously the final product (or, at least, the current version) of my work.
+In the following, I will not only describe how to run what you download, but how to develop the single files.
+In fact, I am actually writing this description at the same time as I am developing the code.

 ## 1. The docker folder

 What is docker, you ask?
 You can find a clear overview in Alberto's blog

 https://alsora.github.io/2020-11-07-docker/

-Open Visual Studio Code and open the folder "learning_cpp" you created by cloning this repo...
+Open Visual Studio Code and, from there, open the folder "learning_cpp" you created by cloning this repo...